5G Security

 These guardians can be either, software or physical, but they must cooperate to improve detection and recovery from attacks.
 In particular, this work focuses on attacks based on proximity that mainly affect the last layers, closer to the user.
 However, they would be extensible to other levels.

-Security and qos trade-offs in 5g
+Security and QoS trade-offs in 5G

 The growing number of parameters in heterogeneous networks, as is the case of the fifth generation (5G) Green networks, greatly complicates the analysis of the Security and Quality of Service Tradeoff (SQT).
 However, studying these types of relationships is crucial in Future Internet scenarios to prevent potential points of failure and to enhance the use of limited resources, increasing the user’s experience.
 Therefore, it is fundamental to provide tools and models for training, so that the users understand these dependencies and solve them prior to deploying new solutions.